7 ways to make the most of dollar-cost averaging

 When the unit price is high, your fixed investment will buy fewer mutual fund units.
 When the price drops, it will, in turn, buy more units.
 In doing so, your average unit cost will be lower and you will be eliminating the risk of investing in the market at the wrong time.

 Plus, the longer you choose to take advantage of dollar-cost averaging (such as a period of 5 to 10 years), the more lucrative it will prove to be.

 Can this investment strategy really lower your investment costs and reduce the impact of market volatility on your portfolio?

-1. Start using dollar cost averaging as early as possible.
+1. Start using this strategy as early as possible.

-Dollar cost averaging instills the practice and discipline of investing regularly, and the earlier an investor learns this particular lesson, the greater the potential for gain over the long term.
-Also, it’s fine to invest smaller amounts using dollar cost averaging, so this strategy is very practical for education members starting out in their career and on a lower pay grid.
+Dollar-cost averaging instills the practice and discipline of investing regularly.
+The earlier you learn this particular lesson, the greater the potential for gain over the long term.

 2. Invest consistently.

 Whether investing a set dollar amount or a percentage of your income, Educators Senior Financial Advisor, Ahmed Rageh, recommends doing it the same way every time.